elizabethmcd/peptide-mining/README.md

 The pipeline can be run with either conda or docker using the `-profile` flag.
 All input genomes in the input directory should end in `.fa`.

 Importantly, the workflow does not handle automatic downloading of databases, so these need to be prepared beforehand and input as parameters to the workflow.
+See below for preparing databases and examples of publicly available databases for download.

 ```
 nextflow run main.nf \\